2024

 My takeaways from the project

-ArtLibs was my first large-scale product design project, and I am grateful to have learned so much from it and to have worked with such a wonderful team.
-We presented our project at Technigala, Dartmouth's quarterly tech showcase, at the end of the term.
+ArtLibs was my first large-scale product design project, and I am grateful to have learned so much from it and to have worked with such a wonderful team of designers and engineers.
+We presented our project at Technigala, Dartmouth's quarterly tech showcase, at the end of the academic term, receiving positive feedback from the Dartmouth community.